kalchan12/Cyber-Notes_and-_Other_Staffs/Capture The Flag (CTF)/Hack The Box/Flag Command.md

 ![](../../assets/Pasted%20image%2020251124035159.png)

 when you paste the secret key just like that you will get the flag.
-Good luck copy pasting the flag tho
+Good luck copy pasting the flag tho.